recumbent/build-it-right-2019/PITCHME.md

 Note:

-- It seems to me that Evan Czaplicki, the creator of Elm, and the community growing around it have a philosophy that defines the approach both to creating the language and to writing applications, this starts with the notion that there should be one way to do things and so long as that works well there's no need to add more.
-That the type system and the compiler should make adding to or refactoring your application an easy and comfortable experience.
-And extends to the functional programming ideal of making invalid states unrepresentable in your model (which sits nicely with making changes to your code safe and easy).
+- It seems to me that Evan Czaplicki, the creator of Elm, and the community growing around it have a philosophy that defines the approach both to creating the language and to writing applications, this starts with the notion that there should be one way to do things and so long as that works well there's no need to add more - and applies this (and other ideas) to the language and to the package ecosystem.
+There's far more to this than I have time to discuss

 - This doesn't mean that the current choices are immutable, more that there's not endless re-invention of the wheel and that we can worry less about what the "right" way to do things is.